- A quick glance at what nibbler tool to use

 2. Know what cutting depth you need.

-In general, it would be best to get a nibbler that has a high cutting gauge rating.
-Most models can cut 16 to 18 gauge steel fairly easily, although the best models can cut 16 to 10 gauge metal.
+In general, tradies would be best to get a nibbler with a high cutting gauge rating.
+Most models can cut 16 to 18-gauge steel fairly easily, although the best models can cut 16 to 10-gauge metal.

-Keep in mind also that the thickness that a nibbler can cut varies on the material.
-It’s also confusing that the smaller a gauge rating the thicker the cutting ability.
+Keep in mind that the thickness that a nibbler can cut varies on the material.

 3. Is the tool Portable enough for your needs?